CoolingandSleeping/Sora/Sora.md

 [toc]

 To push the current branch and set the remote as upstream, use

     git push --set-upstream huixia main

+---
+ git push
+fatal: The current branch main has no upstream branch.
+To push the current branch and set the remote as upstream, use

+    git push --set-upstream huixia main

+To have this happen automatically for branches without a tracking upstream, see 'push.autoSetupRemote' in 'git help config'.

 ## References